LARS-research/KGBench/README.md

 ## Quick Start

 Here, we provide quick start on how to reproduce the results on the datasets in OGB.
-You can refer to the [LibKGE_README](LibKGE_README.md) to know about how to use other parts.

 ```bash
 # retrieve and install project in development mode